x402: Can HTTP 402 Power Payments for AI Agents?

 Traditional payments need a human, someone who types a card number and clicks "Pay."
 Agents can't do that.
 Here's how x402 solves it:

 Wallet setup.
 Every agent gets a blockchain wallet (public/private key pair).
-Fund it with USDC.
-The agent controls its own key.
+Fund it with USDC, and the agent controls its own key.

 Gasless signing.
 The agent never needs ETH or SOL for gas.
 It just signs an EIP-3009 authorization message saying "I authorize transferring X USDC from my wallet to this address."
 The facilitator submits the actual transaction and pays the gas.